-As the first alternative hypothesis to the 2-component Gaussian mixture in Figure 1a, we consider a mixture of two asymmetric Student t's with the same means, variances and mixing probability as under the null, but with shape parameters $\eta_1 = \eta_2 = 1/12$ , $\beta_1 = 5$ and $\beta_2 = -5$ (see Mencía and Sentana (2012) for details).
-In addition, we consider a symmetric mixture of three normals which represents a borderline case between unimodal and trimodal density.
+As the first alternative hypothesis to the 2-component Gaussian mixture in Figure 1a, we consider a mixture of two asymmetric Student t's with the same means, variances and mixing probability as under the null, but with shape parameters $\eta_1 = \eta_2 = 1/12$, $\beta_1 = 5$ and $\beta_2 = -5$ (see Mencía and Sentana (2012) for details).
+Given that asymmetric Student t's distributions can be understood as location-scale mixtures of normals, we can regard this alternative as an example of unobserved cross-sectional heterogeneity in the means and variances of the components, which is in line with the interpretation of the IM test in Chesher (1984).
+In addition, we consider a symmetric mixture of three normals that represents a borderline case between unimodal and trimodal density.
 Specifically, we set the means of the underlying components to -0.47, 0.47 and 0, their variances to 0.047, 0.047 and 0.018, and the mixing probabilities for the first two components to 0.18.
+Once again, this three component mixture can be regarded as an example of a mixture of one normal component with a second component in which the means and variances take two possible values.
 Finally, the empirical application to "convergence clubs" in cross-country GDP per capita in section 5 suggests a lognormal distribution with parameters $\mu = -1/4$ and $\sigma^2 = 1$ as our third alternative.
-Figures 1b-d show the corresponding densities (solid lines), as well as the pdf of the closest (in the usual Kullback - Leibler sense) mixture of two normals (dashed lines).
+Interestingly, this alternative can be regarded as an example of a distribution in which there are fewer components than in the estimated model, but those components are not Gaussian.
+Figures 1b-d show the corresponding densities (solid lines), as well as the pdf of the closest (in the usual Kullback-Leibler sense) mixture of two normals (dashed lines).
 As can be seen from Panel C of Table 1, the IM test is able to detect with reasonable power these three deviations from the null, especially for the larger sample size.